New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 The Endgame is when players believe have done everything there is to do at least once and are starting to feel like there are no longer unexplored Win-States.

-Many product designers don’t think about this phase when they are designing their products, which I believe is a gigantic mistake.
-In this phase, if the designer didn’t create a good endgame, people easily get bored and quit the game, when in fact these veterans are generally the product’s biggest evangelists, best community managers, and best sources for monetization.
+Not spending enough time thinking about this last phase when designing products is I believe, a gigantic mistake.
+If game designers do not create a good endgame, people will get easily bored and quit the game, when in fact these veterans are generally the product’s biggest evangelists, best community managers, and best sources for monetization.

-The hard part of this phase is to continuously give meaning, interest, and excitement to these veterans so it never becomes bored to them.
+The hard part of this phase is to continuously give meaning, interest, and excitement to these veterans so it never becomes boring to them.

 Another example is through evergreen mechanics that is described previously within Core Drive 3: Empowerment of Creativity & Feedback, where users can take the core tools/building blocks in a game and come up with infinite creative strategies on their own, as well as having a system where the game producers can easily add new content into a system consistently.
 This is seen when people become “veterans” of Farmville and they start to use their farms to produce creative art, such as the Mona Lisa or heart pictures.